Buddha Verse

 As it is, this body is neither more nor less than the Buddha.

-Notes on Translations of Verse Works:
+Notes on Translations of the Verses on this page:

 Great Transcending Wisdom Heart Sutra